magento/merchdocs/src/live-search/facets-manage.md

 group: marketing
 ---

 Follow these instructions to update the properties of existing facets or change their presentation in the storefront.

+## Configure price facet groupings

+Refer to [Settings]({% link live-search/settings.md %}) to configure price faceting intervals and groupings.

 ## Edit facet